coil-kt/coil/docs/getting_started.md

     .build()
 ```

 Coil performs best when you create a single `ImageLoader` and share it throughout your app.
-This is because each `ImageLoader` has its own memory cache and bitmap pool.
+This is because each `ImageLoader` has its own memory cache, bitmap pool, and network observer.

-### Requests
+## Requests

 There are two types of `Request`s:

 - `LoadRequest`: A request that supports `Target`s, `Transition`s, and more that is scoped to a [`Lifecycle`](https://developer.android.com/jetpack/androidx/releases/lifecycle).
 - `GetRequst`: A request that [suspends](https://kotlinlang.org/docs/reference/coroutines/basics.html) and returns a `Drawable`.

 New requests can be created using their respective builder.

-All requests should have their `data` set (url, uri, file, drawable resource, etc.).
+All requests should set `data` (i.e. url, uri, file, drawable resource, etc.).
 This is what the `ImageLoader` will use to figure where to fetch the image data from.

 Additionally, you likely want to set a `target` when creating a `LoadRequest`.
 It's optional, but the `target` is what will receive the loaded placeholder/success/error drawables.
 If you don't set a `target`, the `ImageLoader` will execute the request as normal effectively preloading the image.